eldstal/MacDongler/README.md

 ## Raspbian hints

-The above steps are general instructions for a typical linux install (tested on Kali linux with the `dummy_hdc` driver).
+The above steps are general instructions for a typical linux install (tested on Kali linux with the `dummy_hcd` driver).
 If you're using a Rasbpberry Pi (from the 4 or Zero families) with raspbian OS, the following instructions may be helpful:

  1. Raspbian does not provide the `dummy_hcd` module, but is only needed if you want to do software-only tests.